-The included AC plug can receive cable ends of up to 25 mm.
-The longer the connection cable, the higher the voltage loss due to the cable resistance.
-Therefore the mains cable should be kept as short as possible or have an even bigger cross section.
-Cables with 4 or 5 conductors can be used.
-When using a cable with additional N conductor, it's allowed to clamp it into the spare pin of the AC plug.
-Ratings of the AC plug:
+The longer the connection cables, the higher the voltage loss due to the cable resistance.
+Therefore the mains cables should be kept as short as possible or have an even bigger cross section than required.
+Each of the 4 phases (3x L plus PE) requires a wire.